unitythemaker/deployer/README.md

 # ☁️ Bulut

-Bulut is a simple deployment tool for your projects.
+🚀 Bulut is a simple deployment tool for your projects.

-It is written in Go and uses Docker to deploy your projects.
+🥇 It is written in 🐿️ Go and uses :whale: Docker to deploy your projects.

-It is designed to be simple and easy to use.
-Deploys in ~200ms.
+⭐ It is designed to be simple and easy to use.

+⚡ Lightning-fast deployment.

-## Installation of CLI
+## ⬇️ Installation of CLI

-### Linux & Mac
+### 🐧 Linux & 🍎 Mac

 ```bash
 curl -fsSL https://raw.githubusercontent.com/unitythemaker/deployer/main/cli/install-from-release.sh | bash
 ```

-### Build from source
+### 🧰 Build from source

 1. Clone the repository
 2. Run `go build -o bulut ./cli`
 3. Run `./bulut`
 4. You can optionally add it to your PATH

-## Installation of Server
+## 🖥️ Installation of Server

 Currently, there are no prebuilt binaries for the server.
 You can build it yourself.